Red Velvet Pancakes

 Instructions

-- Combine flour, sugar, baking soda, baking powder, and salt.
+- Combine flour, sugar, baking soda, baking powder, and salt in a bowl.
 Make a well and add the buttermilk and eggs.
 Whisk until a thick batter remains.
-Stir through the vanilla and red food coloring.
+Stir in the vanilla and red food coloring.

 - Let the batter sit for 2-3 minutes to thicken.